-Previous (thermo-)mechanical models show that the age of the subducting plate strongly affects subduction dynamics.
-Older plates, i.e. those with older age at the trench, are colder and therefore denser and stronger.
+colder and therefore denser and stronger.
 Consequently, they exert more pull force and are harder to bend, resulting in higher subduction velocities and higher trench retreat rates (Bellahsen et al., 2005; Capitanio et al., 2007; Stegman et al., 2010; Garel et al., 2014).
-A consequence of the observed correlation of average age at the trench and plate size is that plates with a stronger slab pull tend to also have larger surface area and hence a stronger resisting basal drag.
-This provides a mechanism that offsets the velocity enhancing effect of larger driving forces of old plates, and could explain the observation that velocities of subducting plates on Earth, today and throughout the Cenozoic, do not increase with age but tend to be mostly stable around 8-10 cm/yr (Fig. 8, Sdrolias and Müller, 2006; Goes et al., 2011).
+A consequence of the observed correlation of average age at the trench and plate size is that plates with a stronger slab pull tend to also have a larger surface area and hence a stronger resisting basal drag.
+This provides a mechanism that offsets the velocity enhancing effect of larger driving forces of old plates and could explain the observation that velocities of subducting plates on Earth, today and throughout the Cenozoic, do not increase with age but tend to be mostly stable around 8-10 cm/yr (Fig. 8; Sdrolias and Müller, 2006; Goes et al., 2011).

-Note that the relation between age and size is not a causal relationship, but a feature of the plate configuration that has dominated most of the Cenozoic.
+Note that the relation between age and size is not a causal relationship but a feature of the plate configuration that has dominated most of the Cenozoic.
 Early in the Cenozoic, there are several cases that deviate from the buffered velocity trend.
 At the start of the Cenozoic, much of the subduction surrounding the Pacific plate consumed relatively young lithosphere, even though the Pacific plate itself was already large in size (horizontally aligned points at the top of the area-age trend in Fig. 8b).
-Other early Cenozoic deviations include very high velocities of the last remnants of the Izanagi and Kula plates (points with area of about 25002 km2 and velocities around 17 cm/yr in Fig. 8a) and low velocities of Farallon plate (area about 60002 km2 in Fig. 8a).
+Other early Cenozoic deviations include very high velocities of the last remnants of the Izanagi and Kula plates (points with an area of about $2500^2$ km and velocities around 17 cm/yr in Fig. 8a) and low velocities of the Farallon plate (an area of about $6000^2$ km in Fig. 8a).